bakaburg1/chtllm_paper/manuscript/results.md

 Per-question model performance was highly heterogeneous (<a href="#fig-item-mosaic" class="quarto-xref">Figure 6</a>).
-Median accuracy spanned from 17.5% for the hardest prompt (item 26, a neurological-symptoms scenario with a past exposure to center-west Africa rural setting, suggestive of Onchocerciasis) up to virtually perfect performance on the easiest trio (#39 (99.1%), \#8 (99.2%), \#32 (99.4%)), covering routine travel-medicine advice and basic epidemiology.
+Median accuracy spanned from 17.5% for the hardest question (item 26, a neurological-symptoms scenario with a past exposure to center-west Africa rural setting, suggestive of Onchocerciasis) up to virtually perfect performance on the easiest trio (#39 (99.1%), \#8 (99.2%), \#32 (99.4%)), covering routine travel-medicine advice and basic epidemiology.

-Only 12% of systems crossed the 50% posterior threshold on item 26.
+Only 12% of models crossed the 50% posterior threshold on item 26.
 In the raw responses, option A (“Skin snips”) was chosen 40%, D (“Giemsa-stained smears of blood drawn at night”) 32%, and the correct option C (“Antifilarial antibody levels”) only 23%. *o3* was internally